Raamyy/azuredevops-commits-migrator/README.md

     PAT				# Your Azure PAT, you'll know how to get it below

-    TRACKER_REPO	# Your destination Github Repository e.g. `Iwan-LMX/azuredevops-commits-migrator` is the value
+    TRACKER_REPO	# Your destination Github Repository e.g. `Iwan-LMX/azuredevops-commits-migrator` is the value, see below for setting it

     ```
 6. Run the workflow\